Security and encryption in Privatemode

 Existing AI services process your data in plaintext

-Current AI services—like ChatGPT for end users and Azure AI for businesses—don't have technical mechanisms in place to enforce data security and privacy end-to-end.
+Current AI services—like ChatGPT for end users and AWS Bedrock for businesses—don't have technical mechanisms in place to enforce data security and privacy end-to-end.

 Thus, your data—such as prompts and responses—remains vulnerable to inside-out leaks and outside-in attacks.
 This is the reason why many business and individuals are reluctant to share sensitive data with AI services.